Adeshwasane04/FrontEnd-Development/README.md

 - To Apply Locomotive Don't give width & height to wrapper/container

+-locomotive hijack the the normal scrolling so thats all the properties assign by scrollTrigger does not work properly. and for performing the operation of scrollTriger with locomotive we need to perform following steps

+       -search "locomotive scrollTrigger codepen and copy the js code and paste it into the js file"

 - To use scrolltrigger with locomotive you need include some JS Code